 This is mainly for homes with a combi boiler (where you have a boiler but no water tank) .

 In many cases you can make the changes yourself.
-You can save up to around 8% on your gas bill, a saving of around £80-100 on the average bill.
+You can save up to around 8% on your gas bill, a saving of around £80-100 on the typical annual bill.